 Free preventive care is usually included.
 This can include a routine checkup and preventive screenings for issues like high blood pressure.

 Phase 1: Before you reach your deductible

-In the first part of your policy year, you'll pay out of pocket for many health care services beyond preventive care.
-This can include doctor's visits when you're sick, a trip to an urgent care center after an injury, tests such as an MRI, and more.
+In the first part of your policy year, you'll pay the full cost for most health care services beyond preventive care.
+This can include doctor visits when you're sick, tests such as an MRI, and more.
 You'll pay for all of these services in full until your total expenses add up to your deductible amount.

 Phase 2: After you meet your deductible amount

-In the next part of your policy year, you'll get the benefit of sharing the cost of your health care with your health insurance company.
-Covered services will be billed at rates listed on your policy for copayments or coinsurance.
+In the next part of your policy year, you'll split your health care bill with your insurance company.
+How much you'll pay for covered services is based on the copayment or coinsurance rates of your policy.

-You'll pay a part of the bill such as a 15% coinsurance or a flat rate of a $50 copay.
+You'll pay a part of the bill such as a 15% coinsurance or a $50 copay.
 The insurance company will pay the rest of the bill.